toniertl1988/cuddychat/README.md

 - send and receive messages over binarystream with rsa + rijndael - security level high enough atm
 - parsing of hyperlinks in client
 - logged in user list in client, atm with rightclick on list with info and msg box with clicked user name, more later
+- send user info to server for info of user on right click in user list in client (login time, operating system)
+- single instance of server
+- private chats
+- improved enter behaviour in textareas

 - with lots of thanks to http://wpfanimatedgif.codeplex.com/ for animated gifs in client :-)